endaaman/tym/README.md

 }
 ```

-And you should install `tym-git` package, since new features about libsixel might be always on HEAD.
+And you should install `tym-git` package, since new features about sixel might be always on HEAD.

 </div>
 </details>